Same-sex marriage in Colima: Civil unions

 On 4 July 2013, the Congress of Colima approved an amendment to article 147 of the State Constitution to establish same-sex civil unions (enlace conyugal, [enˈlase koɲɟʝuˈɣal]).
 Within 30 days, seven of Colima's ten municipalities had approved the constitutional change.
 A group of citizens filed a lawsuit challenging the reform, arguing that providing only civil unions to same-sex couples and marriage to opposite-sex couples was discrimination on the basis of sexual orientation.
 On 18 March 2015, a district court judge declared that "separate but equal treatment is discriminatory" and unconstitutional.
 The decision also stated that section 201 of the Civil Code, which defined gendered roles for men and women, was discriminatory and reiterated that adoption open to heterosexual married couples must also be open to same-sex couples.
-Shortly after the ruling, a local LGBT group announced it would help any couple who joined in a civil union to receive a marriage license.
+Shortly after the ruling, a local LGBTQ group announced it would help any couple who joined in a civil union to receive a marriage license.
 The state appealed the ruling, and on 17 June 2015 the Mexican Supreme Court agreed that the "separate but equal" union laws violated the Constitution of Mexico.
 The state subsequently announced that it would repeal article 147 and pass a same-sex marriage law.

 On 5 May 2016, Congress unanimously repealed the civil union provisions.
 All unions performed before the repeal are recognized by the state and can be converted into marriage upon request.